This post is all about Kids’ St. Patrick’s Day crafts!

 Instructions

 Start by printing 2 sets of labels on 8×15 paper.
-Then cut a cardboard size 8×15.
-Once this is ready, start to glue one of the label sheets directly onto the cardboard you have just cut.
+Then, cut a cardboard size 8×15.
+Once this is ready, glue one of the label sheets directly onto the cardboard you just cut.
 Once glued, cut out each label. (or you can print labels on sticker paper instead of using glue)

-Then cut the second sheet of labels without gluing it onto the cardboard.
+Then, cut the second sheet of labels without gluing them onto the cardboard.
 Once cut, glue each label to the other side of the labels you glued to the cardboard earlier.
-So you should end up with two separate images glued to either side of the cardboard, making it double-sided.
+You should end up with two images glued to either side of the cardboard, making it double-sided.

-Last, hole punch one hole through the top of the labels/cardboard.
-Then put the beads through the hole.
+Last, punch one hole through the top of the labels/cardboard.
+Then, put the beads through the hole.
 And that’s it!

-Tip: If you want to make the key chain instead, follow the same steps above except put the key chain through the hole instead of the beaded necklace.
-You can also print the labels directly on sticker paper and just use them as stickers.
+Tip: To make the key chain instead, follow the same steps above, except put the key chain through the hole instead of the beaded necklace.
+You can also print the labels directly on sticker paper and use them as stickers.

 This post was all about kids’ St. Patrick’s Day crafts.